LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 - **within a 15-foot radius circle centred on yourself**
 - Alternatively, **within a column measuring 15 by 45-foot**

-## Level 3
+## Level 3 - Bedrock
 The Genasi can unleash a shockwave into the ground, creating a devastating ripple in the ground in front of them.

 **Deluge Assault:**
-Expend a minimum of 4 Genasi Essence to cast "Deluge Mastery."
+Expend a minimum of 3 Genasi Essence to cast "Deluge Mastery."
 This ability creates a massive flood in a 30-foot cone.
 Creatures within the cone must make a Strength saving throw or be carried 30 feet away, taking significant cold damage based on the number of Genasi Essence expended.

 ## Level 5 - Submerged Fortitude (2 Essence)